 The maximum number of units that will be accepted from a community college is seventy (70) and no community college credits will be accepted after a student has completed seventy (70) units from all institutions attended.
 Courses are accepted in chronological order.

-Located in the Pacific Intercollegiate Athletics Center, the Student-Athlete Resource Center has been designed to meet the academic needs of student-athletes.
+Located in the Pacific Intercollegiate Athletics Center, the Cedric and June Dempsey Center for Academic Excellence has been designed to meet the academic needs of student-athletes.
 The resource center is filled with study carrels, assorted reference materials and computers with Internet access.
 The computers in the Center are for academic and research purposes first.
 The office of the Assisant Director of Athletics for Student-Athlete Services is also located in the Student-Athlete Resource Center.
 Athletics Study Hall sessions and some tutoring also take place in the Cedric and June Dempsey Center for Academic Excellence.

 ATHLETICS STUDY HALL

 Athletics study hall is available to all student-athletes and is useful in developing time management skills and providing a quiet place to study in the Intercollegiate Athletics building (Cedric and June Dempsey Center for Academic Excellence) and the Pacific Library.